Applications for Hire

 Where the Council is not familiar with the organisation, references may be requested prior to approval of venue hire.

-The following table shows the maximum number of persons, excluding staff and attendants, which shall, at any time, be allowed in the accommodation.
+The following table shows the maximum number of persons, excluding staff and attendants, which shall at any time be allowed in the accomodation.
 The exact numbers will depend on the layout of furniture required:

 Please note that these figures are the maximum for each Hall.
-Numbers may reduce dependent upon your requirements.
+Numbers may reduce dependant upon your requirements.

 In connection with functions not specified above, or where special arrangements are required, the maximum number allowed shall be decided by the Council, whose decision shall be final.